couchbase/couchbase-python-client/docs/source/api/exceptions.rst

 :exc:`CouchbaseException`.
 Many of them will have multiple error categories and thus be inherited from multiple exception categories.

-.. autoexception:: ArgumentException
+.. autoexception:: InvalidArgumentException
    :show-inheritance:
 .. autoexception:: ValueFormatException
    :show-inheritance:
-.. autoexception:: AuthException
+.. autoexception:: AuthenticationException
    :show-inheritance:
 .. autoexception:: DeltaBadvalException
    :show-inheritance: